wasmup/Concurrency/chan-error/README.md

 # error retrn is 1.25x faster than chan error
 # error retrn is 20x faster than goroutine

+*Conclusion*: Should performance is a concern Use simple error return and primitive types.

 ```sh
 	go run .
 1.664232336s